Online Registration for

 Children must be five years of age on or before September 30 of the upcoming school year in order to register.
 Registration is held in early spring at all elementary schools.
-Parents register at the school their child will attend.
-In order to register, parents need to bring the following:
+Once kindergarten enrollment opens, we encourage families to register via our Online Registration Portal.
+When completed, visit the school where your child will attend to bring in the required following documents:

 • A transfer slip or report card from a previous school

 • A copy of the current IEP and reports if the student has been receiving special education services

 • A physical examination report completed within one year of school entry for grades K-5.
 Any students entering or returning to school in the United States must also furnish a physical examination done within one year.

 • School Entrance Health Information (health history)

 • Completed TB Risk Assessment Form, negative skin test or chest x-ray